-Periodontics is a field of dentistry offered at Larkham House, concerned with the prevention, diagnosis, and treatment of periodontal disease, known as gum disease, a Periodontist cares for the health of the gum and bone tissue surrounding your teeth.
+Periodontics is a field of dentistry offered at Larkham House, concerned with the prevention, diagnosis, and treatment of periodontal disease, known as gum disease, a P

 Gingivitis only affects the gums and it is completely reversible. it occurs when tooth cleaning is not thorough enough, the bacterial deposits build up next to the gums, forming a plaque, and the conditions become suitable for more dangerous bacteria to flourish.
 The natural defences of the body are also compromised and the gum surrounding the tooth becomes red, swollen and inflamed.
 Left untreated, gingivitis may progress to periodontitis, often without any obvious signs to alert you.

 Periodontitis is a more serious and advanced form of the disease.
-It also causes inflammation of the gums, but it also causes the breakdown and loss of bone and gum around the tooth.
+It can cause inflammation of the gums, but it also causes the breakdown and loss of bone and gum around the tooth.
 Bone loss due to gum disease is irreversible.
 If periodontitis is left untreated, the teeth may become loose which could eventually lead to their loss.

 The most obvious signs of gum disease are: